 We recognise that some parents who are learning English may find it difficult to communicate with the school and approach the school regarding any concerns they may have on their child's progress.
 We endeavour to include EAL parents fully in the life of the school by, wherever possible, providing interpreting facilities at parents' evenings and other school meetings and by providing key school information in translated format.

-Inclusion of pupils who are Looked After in Local Authority Care (LAC)
+Inclusion of pupils who are Children Looked After

 Our school recognises that: